sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-ecs-cross-account-setup.md

-# OrganizationSetup - Three way CrossAccount - Existing Cloudtrail with no SNS - S3-SQS event forward
+# OrganizationSetup - Three way Cross-Account - Existing VPC,Subnet and Cloudtrail with no SNS - Event Notification with S3-SNS-SQS

-:warning: WIP.

 ## Use-Case explanation

-**Current User Setup**
+This use case will cover

-- AWS Organization Setup with three-way account setup
+- **User Infrastructure Setup**: AWS Organization Setup with three-way account setup
   1. Management Account
-    - Organizational Cloudtrail, no SNS activation
+    - Organizational Cloudtrail with no SNS activation
   2. Log Archive Account
-    - Cloudtrail-S3 bucket, SNS and SQS
+    - Cloudtrail-S3 bucket, with event notification to an SNS > SQS
   3. Member Account
     - Sysdig Secure for cloud deployment
     - Existing VPC network setup.

+- Besides, we will make use of an **existing VPC/Subnet configuration**.

-**Sysdig Secure For Cloud [Features](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/)**
+- Required **Sysdig Secure For Cloud [Features](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/)**
   - Threat-Detection
   - Posture; Compliance + Identity Access Management
+  - :warning: Cloud image scanning is not supported yet
 <br/><br/>

 ## Suggested setup

-- We're going to use existing use case [/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md](./org-existing-cloudtrail-ecs-vpc-subnet.md), with some permission-related changes, due to the three-way cross-account scenario.
+- Default `organizational` example is pre-configured to work with managed-account level resources (cloudtrail, s3, sns and sqs resources).
+  - We will make use of an alternative event ingestion vía S3 Event Notification through an SNS-SQS.
-- It's important that all required resources (cloudtrail-s3, cloudtrail-s3-sns-sqs, and sysdig workload), is **within same AWS_REGION**.
+  - It's important that all existing resources (cloudtrail-s3, cloudtrail-s3-sns-sqs, and sysdig workload), are **within same AWS_REGION**.
 Otherwise, contact us, so we can alleviate this limitation.
-- For network setup, please refer to [Sysdig SASS Region and IP Ranges Documentation](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges/).

-Before proceeding, please read the referenced use-cases and examples and check whether you comply with requirements.
-Please contact us if something requires to be adjusted.
+  - We will need some permission setup, in order to let Sysdig Modules to be able to read resources from customer's infrastructure setup.
+- For existing VPC/Subnet usage, we will make use of the optional variables.
+Right now these two fields also require an ECS cluster to be configured.

 ### Step by Step Example Guide